 Each year, the Board establishes groundwater production charges as well as surface water charges, recycled water charges, treated water surcharges, and the amount of the SWP cost to be recouped through the SWP Override tax.
-The groundwater charge increase for South County Zone W-5 for Fiscal Year 2018-19 equates to an increase of \$1.10 per month to the average household and is driven by critical infrastructure repair and replacement needs such as those listed in this memo, and efforts to bolster water supply reliability (this does not include any increase from the retail provider).
-The North County Zone W-2 groundwater charge increase equates to an increase of \$3.92 per month to the average household.
+The groundwater charge increase for North County Zone W-2 for Fiscal Year 2018-19 equates to an increase of \$3.92 per month to the average household and is driven by critical infrastructure repair and replacement needs and efforts to bolster water supply reliability (this does not include any increase from the retail provider).